Shubham-leo/Enrichment_doc_demo/Guidelines.md

 # Best Practices for Code Design and Development
 Try to create a flow for the code where the parent function contains all children as a control group.
-Here is the [Enrichment Task Flow](https://github.com/Shubham-leo/Enrichment_doc_demo/blob/master/Guidelines.md#data-privacy) and the [Flow chart for enrichment](https://github.com/Shubham-leo/Enrichment_doc_demo/blob/master/enrichment%20flow.png) of enrichment as an example.
+Here is the [Enrichment Task](https://github.com/Shubham-leo/Enrichment_doc_demo/blob/master/Enrichment.md) and the [Flow chart for enrichment](https://github.com/Shubham-leo/Enrichment_doc_demo/blob/master/enrichment%20flow.png) of enrichment as an example.

 ## 1. Modular Design